chfoo/callfunc/README.md

 * To add the dynamic library link path `-L` flag, add `<flag value="-L/usr/local/lib"/>` to the `<linker>` section.

 Adjust the paths or create new sections for your platform/compiler as needed.

+## Tests

+To run the unit tests, please look at the .travis.yml file.

 ## Contributing